13egliB/Narsil-s-user-js/desktop/README.md

 This user.js is a fork from the arkenfox project with a substantial divergence.
 It tries to avoid all the automatic connections even though security could be reduced slightly.
 For instance, OSCP is a privacy breach.
 Nevertheless, it is also a security feature.
 This user.js disables them as well as safebrowsing, automatic addons connections and so on.
 You will have to check manually addons updates in the related preferences section.

-However, two connections could not be blocked anymore:
+However, two connections could not be deleted anymore:

 * firefox.settings.services.mozilla.com